New York Giants finalize deal to make Joe Judge head coach

+The hope is the success those men have had rubs off and makes the Giants relevant in the NFL again.

+”Joe is one of the brightest young coaches in our profession, and I think he will do a tremendous job as the head coach of the New York Giants,” Saban said in a statement. ”They are getting an extremely smart football coach who is very loyal, organized and diligent about getting the job done.”

-The Giants and representatives for Judge reached a contract agreement Wednesday, less than 24 hours after the 38-year-old was offered the job and asked to turn around a franchise that has made the playoffs once since winning the Super Bowl in February 2012.
+The Giants and representatives for Judge reached a contract agreement Wednesday, less than 24 hours after he was offered the job and asked to turn around a franchise that has made the playoffs once since winning the Super Bowl in February 2012.

 Judge succeeds Pat Shurmur, who was fired a week ago Monday after winning nine games in two seasons.